jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "Normal is the average of deviance." - Rita Mae Brown (from *Venus Envy*, 1993)

+"He who controls the past controls the future.
+He who controls the present controls the past." - George Orwell (from *1984*)

 ## Healthcare

 "Even if you don’t have health insurance in America, you get taken care of.
 That could be defined as universal health care." – Tom Thompson, HHS Secretary, [as quoted by Senator Tom Daschle][1] as an example of politicians being out of touch with the realities of healthcare.